Amur27RUS/CompMath_Lab2_Integrals/README.md

 # CompMath_Lab2_Integrals
-A Programm, that can solve integrals.
+A terminal programm, that can solve integrals.

 Methods:
 1. Rectangles Method